yhirose/cpp-peglib/README.md

 `any& c` is a context data which can be used by the user for whatever purposes.

-In the following example, `<` and ` >` are the *capture* operators.
+The following example uses `<` and ` >` operators.
+They are the *capture* operators.
 Each capture operator creates a semantic value that contains `const char*` of the position.
 It could be useful to eliminate unnecessary characters.

 ```c++
 auto syntax = R"(